-If you have a double broiler, use that to melt the chocolate chips.
+If you have a double broiler, use that to melt the coconut oil and chocolate chips.
 If you don't...

 Fill a medium sized pot about half way with water.
 Place a small/medium sized glass bowl on top of the pot so it is partially in/partially out of the pot.
 The water should just be touching the bottom outside quarter of the bowl, so dump some water out if it is too full.